wp-plugins/comm100-live-chat/readme.txt

 == Changelog ==

 = 2.1 =
-* Improved the user experience for linking up Account.
+* Improved the user experience for account setup.
-* Enable user to add static chat button(s) via widget.
+* Enabled users to add a static chat button via widget.

 = 2.0 =
 * Move the account signup process out of WordPress, per WordPress' guidelines.